Meet the Associate Professor for Sustainable Business LeadershipSustainable Business Leadership

 Q: What’s it like being a part of the School of Earth and Environment?

 A: I’d say that the School of Earth and Environment is an interesting school.
-It’s almost like a microcosm of the University, with five different research institutes spanning sustainability, climate sciences and atmospheric sciences as well as earth sciences, geosciences, and environmental sciences.
+It’s almost like a microcosm of the University of Leeds, with five different research institutes spanning sustainability, climate sciences and atmospheric sciences as well as earth sciences, geosciences, and geophysics and tectonics.
 So, we have an interesting mix of the natural sciences and social sciences.
 Like I was saying on the university scale, it feeds down at the school level and it’s a fantastic place to work in an interdisciplinary manner.

 Q: What are the faculty partnerships like and how do you think they benefit the course?